kinnala/scikit-fem/docs/listofexamples.rst

    The deformed mesh of Example 43.
    The figure was created using `vedo <https://github.com/marcomusy/vedo>`__.

-See the `source code of Example 43 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex43.py>`_ for more information.
+See the source code of :exlink:`43` for more information.

 Fluid mechanics
 ===============